 Step One: A Single Device Inventory

-Nuvolo OT Cyber Security enables a comprehensive, accurate device inventory that uses a common data format allowing you to easily track assets and their locations.
+Nuvolo OT Security enables a comprehensive, accurate device inventory that uses a common data format allowing you to easily track assets and their locations.
 Every time a medical device is purchased, provisioned, maintained, or retired the inventory is updated via a mobile app or web-based tool.
 The device inventory becomes the single source of truth for all medical devices making security event correlation accurate and fast.

 Step Two: Intelligence Hub to Bridge the Gaps

-Nuvolo OT Cyber Security creates an intelligence hub that integrates the inventory with medical device discovery and security vulnerability tools, to bridge the gaps between the critical security insight provided by these tools.
+Nuvolo OT Security creates an intelligence hub that integrates the inventory with medical device discovery and security vulnerability tools, to bridge the gaps between the critical security insight provided by these tools.
 This allows for rapid device identification and correlation of them to vulnerabilities.

 Step Three: Orchestrated Remediation

-Nuvolo OT Cyber Security provides automated remediation workflows, that generate rules-based work orders with remediation or patching details and the device’s location in the building.
+Nuvolo OT Security provides automated remediation workflows, that generate rules-based work orders with remediation or patching details and the device’s location in the building.
 This workflow automatically assigns work orders to an appropriate clinical engineer, information security analyst, or IT resource and tracks the progress of the work order through completion.

 Learn more about a single device inventory combined with device monitoring tools and a service management platform to achieve orchestrated remediation for security events.